-Welcome to the Faculty of Engineering Nau mai, haere mai, kuhu mai!
+Welcome to the Bachelor of Engineering (Honours) programme at the University of Auckland.
+Nau mai, haere mai, kuhu mai!

 Engineers change lives.

 And as we seek to transition our society to green energy, build more resilient cities in the face of climate change, and design the next generation of robotic devices that improve the quality of life for thousands, the world looks to us for answers.